Intended Audience: All Engineering Disciplines

 PDH UNITS: 4

-Learning ObjectivesUpon the successful completion of this PDH course, you’ll have a thorough understanding of the following learning objectives.
+Learning ObjectivesAt the conclusion of this PDH course, you'll have a deep grasp of the following learning objectives.

-Security Practices & Engineering Concepts: Full SeriesThis is the second part of our 4-course Security Practices & Engineering Concepts series exploring the history and development of new and emerging security systems.
-This 4-part series includes:
+Security Practices & Engineering Concepts SeriesThis is the second course in our 4-part Security Practices & Engineering Concepts series on the history and development of cutting-edge security systems.
+The courses in this series include:

 - Motion Detection Technology: How It Works